ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 https://www.codecademy.com/learn/learn-git

 If you have any issues in this task , kindly relay them in the #100daysofcodehelp channel on slack for support

+### *Day 4: Check if Palindrome*

+Check if the string entered by a user is a palindrome.
+That is that it reads the same forwards as backwards like “racecar” or yesterday => "7102017".